nehakonduru96/HouseHunt-mern/README.md

 # 🏠 HouseHunt: Finding Your Perfect Rental Home

 *HouseHunt* is a full-stack *MERN* (MongoDB, Express.js, React.js, Node.js) web application that streamlines the process of renting, listing, and managing residential properties.
-It connects renters and property owners through a secure and easy-to-use platform.
+It connects renters and property owners through a secure and easy-to-use.

 ---